There are many types of editing, but the Chartered Institute of Editing and Proofreading (CIEP) has a good guide on their website:

 Preparing your work can be a tricky business.
 If you know you need help but aren’t sure what’s needed, talk to me.
 I provide a no-obligation quote, and I’ll steer you in the right direction.

 I specialise in helping businesses with their written material and I also work with authors, especially those writing in the area of heritage, historical fiction and non-fiction.
-I work on a whole range of other topics too, so don’t worry if these aren’t your thing.

 Contact me on: sara@northerneditorial.co.uk